vertica/VerticaPy/docs/source/user_guide_performance_qprof.rst

 Export and import
 ------------------

-You can export and import :py:func:`~verticapy.performance.vertica.QueryProfiler` objects as .tar files.
+You can export and import :py:mod:`~verticapy.performance.vertica.QueryProfiler` objects as .tar files.

 Export
 +++++++

-To export a :py:func:`~verticapy.performance.vertica.QueryProfiler` object, use the :py:func:`~verticapy.performance.vertica.QueryProfiler.export_profile` method:
+To export a :py:mod:`~verticapy.performance.vertica.QueryProfiler` object, use the :py:func:`~verticapy.performance.vertica.QueryProfiler.export_profile` method:

 .. code-block:: python